etlp-clj/etlp-base/README.md

    - Create a new file named `.env` by copying `env.tpl`.
    - Update the variables in `.env` file according to your ETLP-Mapper configurations.

+3. **Clone ETLP Mapper serivce**

+   - Clone the `etlp-mapper` from [GitHub](https://github.com/etlp-clj/etlp-mapper) to your local machine.
+   - Follow the instructions on the above serivce to setup and run locally.

+4. **Quick Start**
+   - A quick start [tutorial](doc/intro.md), which illustrate how to utilize ETLP Smart Data Connectors to process CSV files using a low code data transformation logic.

 ### Building and Running the Data Connector

 1. **Setup Project**: